B6rnard/Phone-counter-YOLO/datasets/README.roboflow.txt

-Machine Learning With YOLO - v1 2025-10-22 2:41pm
+Phone counterv1 - v2 Roboflow Instant 2 [Eval]
 ==============================

-This dataset was exported via roboflow.com on October 22, 2025 at 12:41 PM GMT
+This dataset was exported via roboflow.com on November 19, 2025 at 8:58 AM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects